 5. Decreases Menstrual Pain

 Ladies, are you sick of dealing with painful periods?
 Apply diluted essential oils to your belly button for natural relief.
-The best choices are rejuvenating essential oils like peppermint7, cypress8, clary sage, and ginger.9 Massage the blend into your tummy to kick those cramps to the curb.
+The best choices are rejuvenating essential oils like peppermint,7 cypress,8 clary sage, and ginger.9 Massage the blend onto your tummy to kick those cramps to the curb.

 6. Improves Fertility

 It’s no surprise that the belly button is connected to fertility.
 After all, your belly button once connected you to your mother!
 Adding oils to this spot can influence your fertility, whether you’re a man or woman.

 A carrier oil with damiana,10 guava leaf,11 juniper,12 or clary sage essential oils will help.13 They work by promoting relaxation, protecting sperm, and treating menstrual problems.
 Your hormones will also stay regulated, and therefore, increase your chances of conceiving.